sequentech/step/frontend/voting-portal/README.md

 # 2. Use sequent-core

-The ballot verifier uses [sequent-core] as a npm package.
-You need to compile it in another place and then copy it to `rust/pkg/sequent-core-0.1.0.tgz `.
-Note that if its version is changed you may need to update its hash in `voting-portal/yarn.lock` (use `sha1sum rust/pkg/sequent-core-0.1.0.tgz` to get the hash, or `shasum` instead of `sha1sum` if you're in Mac Os X.
+The voting portal uses [sequent-core] as a npm package.
+You need to compile it in another place and then copy it to `rust/sequent-core-0.1.0.tgz `.
+Note that if its version is changed you may need to update its hash in `voting-portal/yarn.lock` (use `sha1sum rust/sequent-core-0.1.0.tgz` to get the hash, or `shasum` instead of `sha1sum` if you're in Mac Os X.

 # 3. Run it